ddjdurjoy/Binimoy-File-Sharing-Platform/README.md

 ## Deployment

-The application is deployed on Vercel.
+The application is deployed on Vercel as a static site.
 To deploy your own instance:

 1. Fork the repository
 2. Create a new project on [Vercel](https://vercel.com)
 3. Connect your GitHub repository
-4. Configure the following settings:
-   - Build Command: `npm run vercel-build`
-   - Output Directory: `public`
-   - Install Command: `npm install`
+4. Vercel will automatically detect Nuxt and configure the build settings
+5. The site will be built and deployed automatically

+### Self-hosting with Docker

+1. Clone this repo
+2. Build: `docker build --tag binimoy-web --file Containerfile`
+3. Run: `docker run --rm --publish 8080:443 --volume caddy-data:/data binimoy-web`

 ## Usage

 1. **Creating a Room**
    - Visit the application URL
-   - Click the plus (+) icon in the top-right corner
+   - Your unique identifier (alias) is displayed at the top
-   - Share the generated QR code or URL with others
+   - Share the URL or QR code with others to connect

 2. **Joining a Room**
-   - Scan the QR code or visit the shared URL
+   - Visit the shared URL
    - Wait for the connection to establish
-   - You'll see the number of connected peers update
+   - You'll see connected peers displayed

 3. **Sharing Files**
-   - Drag and drop files into the upload area
-   - Or click the upload area to select files
+   - Click on a peer to select them
+   - Select files from your device
    - Monitor transfer progress in real-time
-   - Download received files by clicking the download button
+   - Files are received directly in your browser

 ## Technical Stack

 - **Frontend**:
-  - HTML5, CSS3, JavaScript (ES6+)
-  - Socket.IO Client
+  - Vue 3 with TypeScript
+  - Nuxt 3 Framework
+  - Tailwind CSS for styling
   - WebRTC for P2P connections
-  - QR Code generation using qrcode.js

-- **Backend**:
-  - Node.js with Express
-  - Socket.IO for signaling
+  - WebSocket for signaling
-  - UUID for room management
-  - CORS for cross-origin support
+  - pako for compression

 - **Deployment**:
-  - Vercel for hosting
+  - Vercel for static hosting
-  - Vercel Serverless Functions
-  - Vercel Edge Network
+  - Vercel Edge Network for CDN
+  - Docker support for self-hosting

 ## Troubleshooting

 If you encounter connection issues:

 1. **Browser Support**
-   - Ensure you're using a modern browser (Chrome, Firefox, Edge)
+   - Ensure you're using a modern browser (Chrome, Firefox, Edge, Safari)
    - Enable WebRTC in your browser settings
    - Allow necessary permissions when prompted